Mice are tiny. That makes it difficult to find them, difficult to see them, and challenging to catch them.

 Mice can be very, very small.
 If you are using mouse traps that are too big, you will not have much luck catching mice!
 It is as simple as that.

-If a mouse is too small for your traps, it is possible that the trap bar will slam down and the mouse will stroll away care-free!
+If a mouse is too small for your traps, the trap bar may slam down, and the mouse will stroll away care-free!

 - False triggers

 - Mouse bait disappearing

 Mistake #7: Using too much bait